top of page

 • LinkedIn

 Founded by Yuxin (Valkyrie) Yao, ELSEHERE operates as an international arts nexus across artistic development, production, editorial framing, publishing, artist support, and cross-border partnership.
 It was not conceived as a presenting platform alone.
-It was built as a longer structure for work in formation, for practices that move across media and languages, and for artists whose projects do not fit neatly within the categories by which institutions usually sort value.
+It was built as a longer structure for work in formation, for practices that move across media and languages, and for artists whose projects do not fit cleanly within the categories by which institutions usually sort value.

 ELSEHERE supports projects at different stages of emergence.
 This includes artistic development, curatorial framing, production support, editorial contextualization, publication pathways, and public-facing documentation.
 Some works arrive as performances.
 Some as texts, moving images, installations, or research-driven propositions.
 Some are not yet fully named.
-ELSEHERE was designed to meet work before it is fixed, and to help build the conditions under which it can enter the world with greater clarity, context, and durability.
+ELSEHERE was designed to meet work before it becomes fixed, and to help build the conditions under which it can enter the world with greater clarity, context, and durability.

 bottom of page